Everest Base Camp Trek FAQs

-It depends upon a respective individual on how seriously he/she is taking this trek.
+It depends upon a respective individual on how seriously they take this trek.
 It is advisable to prepare yourself physically before you trek to EBC for fourteen long days.
-According to your current level of fitness and medical conditions (if any), you can engage in regular light exercise, and hike to hills once a week.
+According to your current fitness level and medical conditions (if any), you can engage in regular light exercise and hike to hills once a week.
 You can also do cycling or running to increase your leg stamina and body strength.
-Apart from exercises, never forget to eat healthily, and sleep on time.
+Apart from exercise, never forget to eat healthily and sleep on time.

 Is acclimatization necessary?
 What are the symptoms of altitude sickness?

-Acclimatization is the phenomena of resting body in lower elevation to help it adapt to the environment.
-It is a necessary phenomenon for every trekkers and climber to prevent their body from attaining altitude sickness.
+Acclimatization is resting the body at a lower elevation to help it adapt to the environment.
+It is a necessary phenomenon for every trekker and climber to prevent their body from attaining altitude sickness.